alauda/registry-auth/README.md

     2. https://docs.docker.com/registry/recipes/apache/
     3. https://docs.docker.com/registry/recipes/nginx/

-`registry-auth` has implemented the `token` and the `proxy` authentication.
+Registry-auth has implemented the token and the proxy authentication.

 ## Quick Start

-The following script will run a simple registry-auth and Docker Registry service.
+The following script will run a simple Registry-Auth and Docker Registry service.
 It then tests the docker login and pushes and pulls images.

 ```bash
 #!/bin/bash